 Barriers as A Returning Resident

 But that's not the only thing that's stopping me from returning.
-Even if I had all the residual income I needed to return home, how can I be sure that me and my family will be safe?
+Even if I had all the residual income I needed to return home, how can I be sure that I and my family will be safe?
 Sure, there are many safe and beautiful places in Jamaica that you can live without worrying about crime.
 But unfortunately, that doesn't insulate me, my family, extended family and friends from being victims of crime.
 Sure, crime is everywhere, even right here in Canada and south of the border in the USA.
 But Jamaica is hovering between the second and fourth most murderous places on earth.
 I care about my fellow Jamaicans, so I can't buy a mansion and hide in the hills, watching them die.
 It hurts really bad to see all this unnecessary death.
 One of my closest friends, Anthony Ross was killed in Montego Bay, because he was in the wrong place, at the wrong time.
 SIP Ross.

 But If Jamaica is So Dangerous, Why Go Back?

 Many ask me this question.
 My answer is always the same; because Jamaica Land I Love.
 It's the mother of my child was born, where I was born, where my parents and grandparents were born.
 It's somewhere that I NEED to be safe.
-My children MUST feel safe when the grow up and want to tour the island of their parent's birth.
+My children MUST feel safe when they grow up and want to tour the island of their parent's birth.
 My children MUST feel comfortable if they ever decide they want to make Jamaica their home, just like their mom and dad.

 I Want To Make A Difference in Jamaica

 Jamaica is my home and nothing will change that, so whether I'm scared or not, doesn't make a difference.
-So until the day that I'm ready to return, I want to do everything in my power to ensure I do so in a safe, clean and business friendly environment.
+So until the day that I'm ready to return, I want to do everything in my power to ensure I do so in a safe, clean and business-friendly environment.

-So i've decided to contribute in my own little way towards a Jamaica that is safe, clean and business friendly.
+So I've decided to contribute in my own little way towards a Jamaica that is safe, clean and business-friendly.
 This is why I'm helping the UIC,

 Jamaica's third political party by providing my expertise in marketing, joining the organization and donating to the cause.